 👩🍳Jami's Pro Tips: Want to take this recipe to the next level?
 Check out my expert tips below for the best flavor, texture, and meal prep hacks!

-✔️ DO Ensure a crispy crust by double-coating the steaks in flour.
+✔️ DO Double-coat the steaks in flour.

 ✔️ DO Let the breaded steaks rest for 10 minutes before frying to prevent the coating from falling off.

 ✔️ DO Adjust the milk in the gravy to reach your desired thickness.
+Strain or blend for smoother consistency if desired.

 Storage

-Recipe FAQs
+Chicken Fried Steak Recipe FAQs

-To keep the breading from falling off country fried steak, pat the steak dry before coating, press the flour mixture firmly onto the meat, and let it rest for 10 minutes before cooking.
+To keep the breading from falling off country-fried steak, pat the steak dry before coating, press the flour mixture firmly onto the meat, and let it rest for 10 minutes before cooking.
 This helps the coating stick better and stay crispy.

 To thicken country gravy, reduce the amount of milk or let it simmer longer while stirring continuously.
 This helps the gravy develop a thicker, smoother consistency.

-The preferred cut for country fried steak is cube steak, a tenderized piece of beef, often from the round or top sirloin.
+The preferred cut for country-fried steak is cube steak, a tenderized piece of beef, often from the round or top sirloin.
 Its texture allows for better absorption of flavors and ensures a tender bite after frying.

 While both dishes feature breaded and fried beef, chicken fried steak is typically served with a white, peppery cream gravy, whereas country fried steak comes with a brown onion gravy.